-On page 35 of http://www.ava.com.au/sites/default/files/Guidelines-for-veterinary-personal-biosecurity-2017-FINAL.pdf will take you to a comprehensive list of Zoonotic diseases of importance to Australian veterinarians.
+Appendix 2 of Guidelines-for-veterinary-personal-biosecurity-2017 has a comprehensive list of Zoonotic diseases of importance to Australian veterinarians.

 Sources of zoonotic diseases include animals or environments contaminated by animals.
 Pathogens may be transmitted to humans directly from the animal via blood or other body substances or indirectly from the animal's environment.